 - Brush & floss your teeth regularly: tooth brushing and flossing remove plaque from teeth surfaces and between teeth, which can help reduce gum inflammation and bleeding.

 - Use antibacterial toothpaste & mouthwash: they can help fight gingivitis-causing bacteria.

 The treatment of gum disease depends on the severity of the disease and the underlying cause.

 Treatment of Gingivitis

-Also, your dentist will treat the underlying cause, for example, replacing the broken filling and treating cavities.
+Also, your dentist will treat the underlying causes of gum infection, for example, replacing the broken filling and treating cavities.
 If gingivitis occurs as a result of systemic disorders or diseases, your dentist will refer you to a specialist.

 Treatment of Periodontitis

 Periodontitis is an advanced stage of gum disease that can cause irreversible damage.
 The treatment of periodontitis aims to clean the periodontal pockets, prevent damage of the supporting bone, and stop the progress of the disease.
 The treatment can be surgical or non-surgical.

 If the periodontitis is not advanced, the treatment can include scaling and root planing.
 Scaling removed tartar and bacteria from tooth surfaces.
 Root planing smooths the root surfaces to promote healing and the reattachment of the gums to the root surfaces.
 Your dentist may prescribe antibiotics to help fight the infection.

 In the case of advanced periodontitis, the treatment can include oral surgery, for example: